AdobeDocs/Developer-Distribution-Experience-Cloud/src/pages/guides/zxp/distribution.md

 <br/>

 Developer Distribution is a unified portal to self-submit & manage Experience Cloud listings to be published on [Adobe Exchange](https://exchange.adobe.com/apps/browse/ec).
-Now server-to-server integrations can be submitted by [Technology Partner Program (TPP)](https://partners.adobe.com/technologyprogram/experiencecloud.html) members along with, Catalog listings and App Builder apps for Adobe’s Experience Cloud products in Developer Distribution.
+Now server-to-server integrations can be submitted by [Technology Partner Program (TPP)](https://partners.adobe.com/technologyprogram/experiencecloud.html) members along with Catalog listings and App Builder apps for Adobe’s Experience Cloud products in Developer Distribution.
 Click the upper right Distribute button when you have a TPP login and are ready to create or manage your listing.

 <br/>